phtnnz/astro/doc/NINA.md

 # N.I.N.A Automation

-This document collects various information for automating N.I.N.A (target) templates an sequences (JSON).
+This document collects various information for automating N.I.N.A (target) templates and sequences (JSON).

 ## Example Timings for the IAS Remote Telescope